 1. Keep both feet at the top side of the leg press platform and keep your toes pointing out.
 Sit straight and unrack the weights.

-2. Start the exercise by bringing the weights down slowly while breathing in on the way.
+2. Start the exercise by slowly bringing the weights down while breathing in.
 Keep your knees pointing out.

-3. Pause at the bottom for 2-3 seconds and then push the weights up at a faster pace.
+3. Pause at the bottom for 2-3 seconds and then push the weights up faster.
 Bring the legs back to the starting position and then repeat.

 Recommended reps – 10-12

-If you are a beginner, then stick with the basic leg press exercise and don’t add too much variation to it.
-Once you develop reasonable strength and build a solid base, then go for this exercise.
+If you are a beginner, stick with the basic leg press exercise and don’t add too much variation.
+Once you develop reasonable strength and build a solid base, go for this exercise.

 11. Side Single-leg Leg Press

-If you want to train your glutes and hamstrings uniquely, then try this move!
-It’s not just for women, all you men can also do this.
-Also, most men have weak glutes and hams, but big and thick quads.
+Try this move if you want to train your glutes and hamstrings uniquely!
+It’s not just for women; all you men can also do this.
+Also, most men have weak glutes and hams but big and thick quads.
 So we need to balance it out.
-You can add this as an alternative to sumo deadlift
+You can add this as an alternative to sumo deadlift.

 Targeted muscles – Glutes, hamstrings, and quads